 After I-time if the button still pressed, the ventilator will switch to inspiratory hold function in which the ventilator will cut the flow but will keep the exhalation port closed in order to block exhaled gas from going to ambient resulting in the maintenance of lung pressure.

 The maximum inspiratory hold time is 6 seconds.
 After that time, the ventilator will switch to exhalation phase by opening airway pressure to ambient.

-Note: Manual/ Inspiratory Hold function exists in all modes except CPAP and CPR.
+Note: Manual/Inspiratory Hold function exists only in SIMV mode.

 3.3.
 External Connectors